 This was the Castaic train station.
 All of it.
+Technically, it's a passenger shelter.
 The Southern Pacific Railroad Company erected the siding

 at Castaic Junction (near today's State Route 126) in 1887.
 In this 1909 photograph, May McDonald and Ethel Casey are waiting patiently